-We will keep identifiable information about you including your name and email or telephone number for 12 months after the study has finished, so as to contact you about the research study and feed back results should you so wish.
+We will keep identifiable information about you including your name and email or telephone number (if you decide to provide these as part of the survey) for 12 months after the study has finished, so as to contact you about the research study and feed back results should you so wish.
 All interview recordings will be destroyed after transcripts have been checked for accuracy.